jwood74/rgeo-ruby-utils/README.md

 ## to do

 1. Clean up each method - make more consistent
-2. Create parent file which requires all others
-3. Create better tests
+2. Create better tests
-4. Create better documentation
+3. Create better documentation